chinmay9mahajan/SuperstoreProject/README.md

 - **Power BI**: Interactive dashboards for business users/executives.
 - **Documentation**: Data dictionary, business questions addressed.

+## Python

+The `/python` folder contains Jupyter notebooks for data processing:

+- **DataCleaning.ipynb**:
+  Performs comprehensive cleaning and preprocessing of the raw Superstore dataset.
+This includes handling missing values, standardizing column names, converting date fields, and generating a clean, analysis-ready dataset (`SuperstoreCleanData.csv`) used throughout the project.

+- **Customer Segmentation (RFM)**:
+  Implements Recency, Frequency, Monetary (RFM) analysis to score customers and assign segments such as "Champion," "Loyal," "At Risk," and "Regular."
+This segmentation drives targeted customer analytics and is integrated into Power BI dashboards.

 ## SQL Scripts

 The `/sql` folder contains: